klopsi/unicolexport/README.md

 Finding no editor for unicode art, i made this python plugin for gimp that exports an image to unicode block graphics, using the 16-color mIRC palette.

-It is an entertaining challenge to draw at low resolution with very few colors.
+It is an entertaining challenge to draw pictures at low resolution with very few colors.
 It's fun to share them too.
 Make your own art and paste it to IRC channel ##ascii on the Freenode IRC network.

 USAGE: